KianGentry/EYN-DOS/README.md

 - Shutil - Used for copying and pasting files.

-- OS - Operates main functions.
-Included with Python, no external installation required.
+- OS - Included with Python.
+No external installation required.

-- Platform - Used for finding device specifications.
-Included with Python, no external installation required.
+- Platform - Included with Python.
+No external installation required.

 ---